-A service dog is an animal that is trained to provide assistance to those suffering from mental, physical or intellectual disabilities.
-Service animals first receive rigorous training that can take up to two years, and then the animals are matched with a client upon passing the Assistance Dogs International Public Assessment.
+A service dog is an animal that is trained to provide assistance to those suffering from mental, physical, or intellectual disabilities.
+Service animals first receive rigorous training that can take up to two years.

 Service Dog Grants